Can I Mix Rubbing Alcohol and Hydrogen Peroxide?

 Along with making the solution more effective, the peroxide will be able to kill bacteria that may exist in the container or the bottles, ensuring that your hand sanitizer is sterile.

-Essential Oxygen Food Grade Hydrogen Peroxide, Natural Cleaner, 3%, 16 Ounce
+Essential Oxygen Food Grade Hydrogen Peroxide, Natural Cleaner, 3% USP, White, 16 Ounce, Pack of 2

 • It Works!
 The ultimate cleaner for 1st AID cuts and scrapes; BODY ears, throat and diffusers; HOUSEHOLD counters, surfaces, cutting boards, laundry, stains, toothbrush and baby gear; FOOD nuts, seeds, grains, veggies, fruit, meat, fish and chicken; PETS oral care and skunk odor; and PLANTS vase water and sprouts.